 Prioritize your tests

 Once your testing opportunities are defined and you’ve accumulated several worthy testing hypotheses, many folks will want to jump right into design.
 But you probably don’t have the resources or desire to just start designing every solution at once.
-This is where careful test prioritization comes in.
+This is where careful A/B testing roadmap prioritization comes in.

 Be warned that prioritizing is not always simple.
 For individuals with some experience, identifying the biggest opportunities will probably be second-nature.
 For teams however, there are usually politics involved, which is where various established prioritization models* can come in handy.